 - To ensure a timely delivery so that content remains relevant.

 - Leave behind the smallest carbon footprint possible with a sustainable print and mailing solution.

-Paper envelopes were not a realistic option for this campaign due to the thickness of the contents; in addition, the university was keen to use a clear mailing wrap.
-Therefore, Precision floated the idea of a new potato starch mailing film to the University, offering a solution that would tick all the boxes – a compostable eco-mailing film that still retained transparency.
+We provided the University of Cambridge with an eco-friendly alternative to package their CAM magazine, which is posted to their alumni three times per year, from our carbon neutral hub.
+Paper envelopes were not a realistic option for this campaign due to the thickness of the contents; in addition, the University was keen to use a clear mailing wrap.
+Therefore, Precision proposed the idea of a new potato starch mailing film to the University, offering a solution that would tick all the boxes – a compostable eco-mailing film that still retained transparency.

-Being a carbon neutral business, it was critical to Precision that this new eco-wrap fully composted within days.
-We filmed the process for visual proof and it exceeded our expectations: full decomposition took place in under 10 days!
+Being a carbon neutral business, it was critical for us to ensure that that this new eco-wrap fully decomposed within days.
+We filmed the process for visual proof, and it exceeded our expectations: full decomposition took place in under 10 days!
 Potato starch mailing film has now been adopted as our default material for wrapped sustainable direct mailing campaigns.

-In addition to alumni mailings, Precision also specialise in the sustainable print and mail of faculty newsletters and student recruitment campaigns.
-The latter is essential in assuring potential enrollees of a university’s commitment to sustainability; In today’s social climate, a simple ‘sustainable practices’ memo displayed on a website homepage is not enough.
-When it comes to the environment, the public want to see that an establishment is following through with its promises.
+In addition to alumni mailings, Precision also specialises in the sustainable print and mail of faculty newsletters and student recruitment campaigns.
+The latter is essential in assuring potential enrollees of a University’s commitment to sustainability.
+In today’s social climate, a simple ‘sustainable practices’ memo displayed on a website homepage is not enough.
+When it comes to the environment, the public desire to see that an establishment is following through with its promises.